 With this command other instances of DOs with the same Tag can be read from the card.
-The command is only valid for the user certificate (7F21) that has 3 occurrences.
+The command refers to the cardholder certificates (7F21) that have 3 occurrences.
 The command can be used only of the curDO pointer is still set to a valid occurrence of DO '7F21'.
 It selects the next occurrence automatically (internal SELECT DATA) and returns the data field of the DO.
+It is up to the implementation/production to establish the correct order/occurrence of the certificates in the object system.

-With the following commands in a sequence all certificates can be read from the card:

-GET DATA with P1P2= 7F21 returns the 1st occurrence (AUT certificate)

-GET NEXT DATA with P1P2= 7F21 returns the 2nd occurrence (DEC certificate)

-GET NEXT DATA with P1P2= 7F21 returns the 3rd occurrence (SIG certificate)
+With the following commands in a sequence all certificates can be read from the card: GET DATA with P1P2= 7F21 returns the 1st occurrence (AUT certificate) GET NEXT DATA with P1P2= 7F21 returns the 2nd occurrence (DEC certificate) GET NEXT DATA with P1P2= 7F21 returns the 3rd occurrence (SIG certificate)